GaiamTV/gaia-challenge-fullstack/README.md

 * Find the `TODO` comments in these files

 ### Guidelines
-1. Install and use any packages you wish.
+1. Install and use **any** packages/libraries you wish.
 1. Add any folders and files you may need to organize your code.
 1. Try to timebox no more than 2-3 hours for this exercise.

 ### Acceptance Criteria
-1. Implement a simple form using React/Redux that accepts a numeric id value.
+1. Implement a simple form using React that accepts a numeric id value.
 This id corresponds to one of our original video series (`seriesId`).
    * Sample test values:
      1. `122881`
      1. `179166`